gitaunjunge4/Exam-Analysis-System/README.md

 -name of the students and their reg no. courses taken by the student and their score

 2. reads the file
--checks is the files are created
+-checks if the file is created

 3.